paszin/soundcloudfire/README.md

 # Soundcloudfire
-This webapp is tackles all my personal pain points at soundcloud.
+This webapp extens the functionality of soundcloud.
 Features:
 - On the Go Playlist
 - share tracks in groups
+- collect played  tracks history
+- analyze track (get some interessing metrics)

 Progress: https://waffle.io/paszin/soundcloudfire